NetsBlox/NetsBlox/src/client/notes.md

     + I think I am going to make a circle with curves on both sides -->   ( ( O ) )
         + Line 8220 is worthwhile
         + Created an icon.
 Might change it later

+# Image data type
++ Should behave like any other data type EXCEPT:
+    + set costume should render it
+        + How is the costume set currently?
+            + What is this Costume type?
+            + Could I use this instead of the image type?
+                + I can do this by creating an Image with src of the url
+                + Creating a canvas and drawing the image on it
+                + Creating a costume
+                + Then wearing the costume (Snap has support for first class costumes)

+    + say blocks should render it
+    + think blocks should render it
+    + show variable should render it
+    + DONE